mitsuba-renderer/drjit/docs/cuda.rst

     This class represents a dynamically sized array using a heap-allocated memory region not unlike a ``std::vector<T>``.
-It it implements all arithmetic operations by forwarding them to the underlying ``Value`` type and thus behaves like any other Enoki array.
+It it implements all arithmetic operations by forwarding them to the underlying ``Value`` type and thus behaves like any other Dr.Jit array.

     This class is mainly provided for convenience when storing dynamically sized data.
 It should not be used to perform serious computation, which